The M\"{o}bius Function of a Restricted Composition Poset: Introduction

+The definition of a $d$-normal embedding, while somewhat cumbersome, is as simple as possible and is borne out of the proof involving shellability of the poset.
+For an explanation of how the definition was borne, please see the end of Section 3.

+An example is in order to help describe the definition of $d$-normal.
+Consider the poset $A^*_3$ and the interval of this poset $[bbb,bbabb]$.
+Let $u=bbb$ and $w=bbabb$.
+In any $d$-normal embedding of $u$ in $w$ the $b$'s located in positions 2 and 5 must be supported according to condition a.
+This means that the embeddings $\{1,2,5\}$ and $\{2,4,5\}$ are the only possible $d$-normal embeddings.
+Now, $u$ contains a run of three $b$'s, so by a condition b $\{2,4,5\}$ cannot be a 3-normal embedding because $w_2$ corresponds to the first $b$ in $u$, and $w_1\not=a$.
+Thus, $\{1,2,5\}$ is the only $d$-normal embedding of $u$ in $w$.
+So $\mu(u,w)=(-1)^{3+5}\cdot1=1$.
+A quick sketch of the interval $[bbb,bbabb]$ in $A^*_3$ confirms this.

-In the next two sections we determine the M\"{o}bius function of $C_{d+1}$ using a strictly combinatorial argument and then using shellability.
+In Section 2 we prove Theorem 1.2 using bijective techniques, and in Section 3 we prove it using shellability.
 The proofs in Sections 2 and 3 are adaptations of similar proof given by Bj\"{o}rner.
 In Section 4 we show that the zeta function and M\"{o}bius function are rational.
-Finally, in the last section we determine a generating function in commuting variables for the zeta function and the M\"{o}bius function that emphasizes the connection with the poset $C_{d+1}$.
+Finally, in the last section we determine a generating function in commuting variables for the zeta function and the M\"{o}bius function.